Who Are We? Are We The RIGHT CHOICE?

 Foreclosure affects more than just finances.
 It can cause emotional strain, affect your family’s stability, and create disruptions in work, school, and daily life.

 Bottomline: Ignoring foreclosure leads to more hassle and problem.
-Doing nothing makes it worse for you.
+Doing nothing makes it worse.

 Frequently Asked Questions on Foreclosure Homes